nullscreen/bark/README.md

 }
 ```

+### Images

+As of now, GitHub doesn't allow image uploads directly through their API.
+Because of this, all uploads are done through the ImageShack API, and then automatically embedded in the markdown when an issue is created.
+To support image uploads, you need to [register for an ImageShack API key](http://imageshack.us/api_request/), then set it in the `SBAPIClient.m` file.

 ## Features ##

 BARK comes with a set of features to make quick adjustments.
 You can set these below `repositoryName` on the `bark` object.